thoughtbot/maybe_haskell/book/applicative/hiding-details.md

-In the last section we saw how to use `fmap` to take a system full of functions which operate on fully present values, free of any `nil`-checks, and employ them to safely manipulate values which may in fact not be present.
+In the last section we saw how to use `fmap` to take a system full of functions that operate on fully present values, free of any `nil`-checks, and employ them to safely manipulate values that may in fact not be present.
 This immediately makes many uses of `Maybe` more convenient, while still being explicit and safe in the face of failure and partial functions.

 There's another notable case where `Maybe` can cause inconvenience, one that can't be solved by `fmap` alone.
 Imagine we're writing some code using a web framework.
-It provides a function `getParam` which takes the name of a query parameter (passed as part of the URL in a GET HTTP request), and returns the value for that parameter as parsed out of the current URL.
+It provides a function `getParam` that takes the name of a query parameter (passed as part of the URL in a GET HTTP request) and returns the value for that parameter as parsed out of the current URL.
 Since the parameter you name could be missing or invalid, this function returns `Maybe`: